ashwantspizza/mywebsite/README.md

   git clone https://github.com/ashwantspizza/mywebsite.git
 ```

-2. Navigate to the correct folder: my-app
+2. Navigate to the correct folder: ash-website

 3. Install all necessary dependencies by running the following command in the terminal: